Sarala Roy: Personal life

 Sarala Roy was the daughter of Brahmo Samaj leader and social reformer Durga Mohan Das.
 She married Prasanna Kumar Roy, an educator and the first principal of Presidency College in Kolkata, and they had a son, Saral Roy, who died early.
 Saral Ray had a son, Sunil Roy (IFS and ardent environmentalist).
 Sunil Roy was the Indian Ambassador to Poland and Mexico, High Commissioner to Nigeria and the Indian Consul General in New York City.
-She also had 5 daughters - Kanakalata Roy, Swarnalata Bose, Nemima Roy, Dolly Maitland, and Charulata Mukherjee, who was also closely associated with the All India Women's Conference.
+She also had 5 daughters – Kanakalata Roy, Swarnalata Bose, Nemima Roy, Dolly Maitland, and Charulata Mukherjee, who was also closely associated with the All India Women's Conference.
 Kanakalata Roy married Jatindra Nath Roy OBE who was Commissioner of Bengal.
 One of her grandsons is Bunker Roy, noted social activist and reformer.

-Sarala Roy's siblings were the eminent feminist and social worker Abala Bose who married the pioneering scientist Acharya Jagadish Chandra Bose, and Satish Ranjan Das Advocate-General of Bengal and later the Law Member of the Executive Council of the Viceroy as well as founder of the The Doon School.
+Sarala Roy's siblings were the eminent feminist and social worker Abala Bose who married the pioneering scientist Acharya Jagadish Chandra Bose, and Satish Ranjan Das Advocate-General of Bengal and later the Law Member of the Executive Council of the Viceroy as well as founder of The Doon School.